nprapps/nprapps.github.com/_posts/2016-05-17-tracking-audio-listening-in-our-elections-app.md

 ![Screenshots of the first two cards of our app during our live broadcast on Mega Tuesday, March 15, 2016.](/img/posts/elections16-3.png)
 <small>Screenshots of the first two cards of our app during our live broadcast on Mega Tuesday, March 15, 2016.</small>

-As of writing, NPR has broadcast 11 election night specials, and we have carried all of them inside of the app. **During times the broadcast was live, we served over 475,000 sessions, and over 100,000 of those sessions were listeners.
-That's good for 22.4% of live event sessions becoming listening sessions.** If we look at listen rates across npr.org or consider five minutes as a "view" on a Facebook or YouTube videos, that's a pretty good number.
+As of writing, NPR has broadcast 11 election night specials, and we have carried all of them inside of the app.
+During times the broadcast was live, we served over 475,000 sessions, and over 100,000 of those sessions were listeners.
+In other words, **22.4% of live event sessions became listening sessions.** If we look at listen rates across npr.org or consider five minutes as a "view" on a Facebook or YouTube videos, that's a pretty good number.
 We're happy with that number.

 But it is a sobering reality: even when we advertise our app as a listening experience (as we often did on social media) and autoplay the content, only 22% of our users stick around for more than five minutes.
 Of course, our election app is not _exclusively_ an audio app, and the other 78% of sessions still may have gotten what they needed out of the app, like a quick checkup on the results.